Keyboard shortcuts

 You can specify a user type to be inserted into the AST structure at the place where the symbol would otherwise had the originally generated type.
 Add after a grammar symbol a colon followed by a user type name to instruct parol to use this type instead.
 In your language implementation you have to provide fallible conversions from references of the original generated types (&T) to your types (U) by implementing the trait TryFrom<&T> for U.

-An examples can be found in the list_auto example.
+An examples can be found in the list example.

 #![allow(unused)]